moonbitlang/moonbit-course/course4/lecture4_en.md

 enum <type_name> { <variant>; }
 ```

 Here, each possible variant is a constructor.
 For instance, `let monday = Monday`, where `Monday` defines the day of the week as Monday.
 Different enumerated types may cause conflicts because they might use the same names for some cases.
-In such cases, we distinguish them by adding `<type>::` in front of the constructor.
+In such cases, we distinguish them by adding `<type>::` in front of the constructor, such as `DaysOfWeek::Monday`.

 Now we need to ask, why do we need enumerated types?
 Why not just use numbers from one to seven to represent Monday to Sunday?
 Let's compare the following two functions.